MathieuTuli/jarvis.nvim/README.md

 local model_name = "gpt-4o"
 local url = "https://api.openai.com/v1/chat/completions"
 local api_key_name = "OPENAI_API_KEY"
-local system_prompt = "You are my helpful assistant coder.
+local system_prompt = [[
+You are my helpful assistant coder.
 Try to be as non-verbose as possible and stick to the important things.
-Avoid describing your code unnecessarily, I only want you to output code mainly and limit describing it."
+Avoid describing your own code unnecessarily, I only want you to output code mainly and limit describing it.
+]]

 local function openai_data_handler(data_stream)
     if data_stream:match '"delta":' then